codingnninja/laravel-render-template/README.md

 ```
 ### 4.2 Using an existing project with no remote repo.

-If you working on an existing project you want to host, you need the command below:
+If you're working on an existing project you want to host, you need the commands below:

 ```sh
 git remote add origin https://github.com/OWNER/REPOSITORY.git git branch -M main git pull && git push -u origin main
 ```
-You need to replace the url above with the one you copy from your remote repository.
+You need to replace the `url` above with the one you copied from your remote repository.

 4.3 Using an existing project that is already connected to a remote repo.

-To do this, you need to reset the remote url in your local repository by running the command below:
+To do this, you need to reset the remote `url` in your local repository by running the command below:

 ```sh
 git remote set-url origin https://github.com/OWNER/REPOSITORY.git